MicrosoftDocs/azure-docs/articles/app-service/tutorial-connect-app-app-graph-javascript.md

 ## Understand user consent

-In the previous tutorial, when the user signed in to the frontend app, a pop-up displayed asking for user consent to the authentication app.
+In the previous tutorial, when the user signed in to the frontend app, a pop-up displayed asking for user consent.

 :::image type="content" source="./media/tutorial-auth-aad/browser-screenshot-authentication-permission-requested-pop-up.png" alt-text="Screenshot of browser authentication pop-up requesting permissions.":::

 In this tutorial, the backend needs to exchange the user's token for a new token with an audience for **Microsoft Graph** with a scope of **User.Read** in order to get the user's profile.
-Because the user isn't directly connected to the backend app, the backend authentication app needs to change to _not require_ user consent for Microsoft Graph.
+Because the user isn't directly connected to the backend app, you need to configure the backend authentication app to _not require_ user consent for Microsoft Graph.

 This is a setting change typically done by an Active Directory administrator.
-For this tutorial, you change that setting as though you're that role in your organization.
+For this tutorial, you change that setting as though you've been assigned that task in your organization.
 If you don't change this setting, the backend app logs an error such as `AADSTS65001: The user or administrator has not consented to use the application with ID \<backend-authentication-id>.
 Send an interactive authorization request for this user and resource`.
-Because the error shows up in the log, the user doesn't know why they didn't see their profile in the frontend app.
+Because the error shows up in the log for the backend app, the frontend application can't tell the user why they didn't see their profile in the frontend app.

 ## 1. Configure backend authentication app with admin consent